Las Colinas APT System: Vehicles & maintenance

-Out of the four vehicles purchased in 1986 from Intermountain Design Inc. (IDI), only two are used on day-to-day service.
-Each vehicle can carry 45 passengers comfortably: 33 standing and 12 seated.
-The system is operated manually, with only two trains running as demand dictates.
-The drivers use a small control panel that is equipped with an emergency and maintenance controls.
+Out of the four vehicles purchased in 1986 from Intermountain Design Inc. (IDI), only two were used on day-to-day service.
+Each vehicle could carry 45 passengers comfortably: 33 standing and 12 seated.
+The system was operated manually, with only two trains running as demand dictates.
+The drivers used a small control panel that is equipped with an emergency and maintenance controls.
 In April 2013, Schwager Davis, Inc. signed a contract with DCURD for the Operation & Maintenance of the Las Colinas APT System.
 Today Schwager Davis, Inc. employees 10 people to maintain the system, dispatch the trains & (4) drivers.

-The Maintenance and Control Center is where all vehicles are stored.
-Each train starts its first morning journey here.
-The control center is manned by an overseer during times of operation.
+The Maintenance and Control Center is where all vehicles were stored.
+Each train started its first morning journey there.
+The control center was staffed by an overseer during times of operation.